tarkomatas/tud-iras/README.md

-# This page is for educational material
+# This repository is for educational use